Useful Event Management Tips

 What makes event management all the more stressful is the need to manage the event process itself!
 The crucial importance of three basic, overarching steps cannot be reiterated enough: Research, Preparation, Plan-Bs and after-event evaluation & follow-up activities.

-In terms of deciding upon a suitable location, the early bird truly gets the worm.
+In terms of deciding upon a suitable location, it’s basically true that the early bird gets the worm.
 Often, planners are so complacent about having hit upon the perfect venue that they forget about the necessary due-diligence weeks or months in advance, which leaves them dealing with last minute stresses anyway.

 The due diligence surrounds:

 - Ensuring that the chosen location has easy accessibility to its internal and external sections

 - Ensuring that the venue has the required number of rooms, with sufficient space for designated activities.
 It also includes comfortable “time-out” areas for socialising and refreshments in between the activities.